 Q.1) What is the capital city of Cyprus?

 Ans: The capital and the largest city of Cyprus is Nicosia, known locally as Lefkosia.
-The northern part of the city is ruled by the Turkish Republic of Northern Cyprus, a self-proclaimed region whose independence is recognized only by Turkey.
+The northern part of the city is ruled by the Turkish Republic of Northern Cyprus, a self-proclaimed region whose independence is recognised only by Turkey.

 Q.2) What is the official language spoken in Limassol?